-- Motor graders and/or truck plows will not normally be in operation between the hours of 4:30 PM to 5:00 AM.
-Rock roads may not be plowed if wind is causing continual drifting.
+3. Motor graders and/or truck plows will not normally be in operation between the hours of 5:00 PM and 5:00 AM.
+Rock roads may not be plowed if the wind is causing continual drifting.

 The County will not clear snow from private drives.
 Normal snow removal operations may result in snow being deposited in private drives.
 Snow from private drives shall not be placed on the roadway or shoulders.

 The County will repair mailboxes that the county personnel damage in the course of its operation.
 The mailbox repair will be secondary to the snow removal operation and will be done, as personnel are available.
 There is no time limit after a snowstorm in which any of the above sequence of clearance, on paved or unpaved roads, shall take place.

 SECTION 4 -- LIMITATION OF SERVICE.
 The policy and level of service provided for in this Ordinance shall not include the performance of the following services:

 A. Sanding, salting, or placing of other abrasives upon the roadway that are slick, slippery, and dangerous due to the formation of frost.

 B. Sanding, salting, or placing other abrasive upon paved roadways due to freezing precipitation that occurs outside the county’s usual working hours.

 C. Sanding, salting or placing abrasives upon any unpaved roads.
 If in the opinion of the County Engineer ice has built up on hills and intersections on the rock system that slope up or down to another road so as to become dangerous, abrasives may be applied to these locations.
 This will only be done after other mechanical means, such as scraping with motor graders, have been tried and are unsuccessful.